Lincoln clinches playoff berth, defeats Moody 31-19

 The Golden Bears, however, put the game away with one last touchdown by Kelly to take the 31-19 win.

-“We were lucky they didn’t have their starting quarterback, because he’s a heck of a player, but you know that’s football and we’re missing a lot of starters too, but I think our kids did an outstanding job,” Zedaker said.
+“We had to go back to the drawing board a little bit and create an offense to try to move the football in three or four days so, Kolby Seymour, that kid’s just a winner, you know, stepped up and played the quarterback position for us,” Wallace said.
+“You don’t learn how to play quarterback in four days, so he did a fantastic job there.”

-“It’s a great feeling to get back in the playoffs, especially after going 2-8 last year.”
+He added, “(Lincoln) played their tails off, hats off to Coach Zedaker and his staff and their players.
+They made their plays down the stretch and we didn’t.”

-Lincoln will have a bye week this Friday before heading to the first round of the Class 6A playoffs.
+Lincoln will have a bye week this Friday before heading to the first round of the Class 5A playoffs while Moody will wrap up its 2021 season against Springville this week.